THURSDAYS 9:45 -10:45a

 Her basic philosophy of wellness is that humans need: nature, movement and mindfulness.

-She created 12 original resources that spark work conversations about wellness.
+She created a 52-card deck that spark work conversations about wellness.

 A seasoned keynote speaker and workshop leader, Susan is available on a contract basis to speak or train on any of the above topics.
 Click "About" to learn more about her background.